Skip to main content

 Content in MAGICapp

-To develop the guideline, the panel followed recognized standards for reliable guidelines, where they applied the GRADE method (Grading of Recommendations, Assessment, Development, and Evaluation).
-The GRADE approach provides a structured assessment of the advantages, disadvantages and burdens of treatment from an individual patient perspective.
-This also included analyzes of uncertainty in research, practical challenges and variation in practice between different countries.
+The recommendation is based on a systematic review and meta-analysis of 10 randomized controlled studies with a total of 2383 participants.
+The panel followed the recognized GRADE method (Grading of Recommendations, Assessment, Development, and Evaluation).
+It provides a structured assessment of the advantages, disadvantages and burdens of treatment from an individual patient perspective.
+This also includes analyzes of uncertainty in research, practical challenges and variation in practice between different countries.
 Patient representatives contributed valuable input regarding values and preferences, which ensured that the recommendations resonated with patients' needs and perspectives.
+The work is done in such a way that it can easily be adapted to national or local guidelines.
+Parts of the new Norwegian recommendations on the use of TDM in rheumatology are already based on this recommendation ( https://metodebok.no/index.php?action=topic&item=3RYp5hX9 ).

 Key people who participated in the work include: